thetrung/OpenDarkBASIC/README.md

 # OpenDarkBASIC
 This  project  is a modern  re-implementation  of  the  DarkBASIC  Professional language and SDK.
 It  consists  of  a  compiler and a runtime.
 The compiler is built using FLEX and BISON to parse the language into an AST and  uses LLVM for code  generation.
 The runtime  provides  common  runtime  functionality  and  a framework for plugins to register commands.
+* 30/05/2026 : This one is too old & fragile to build for actually usage nowadays..

 OpenDarkBASIC  supports  both  the  original DarkBASIC Pro SDK and the ODB  SDK (reimplementation).
 Of course,  the  original  SDK  will  only work on Windows.